Limited-time offer: Switch to Nextiva today and get up to 12 months free*

 Nextiva pricing

-Nextiva’s flexible pricing reflects its advanced feature set.
-Plans start at $15 per user per month (annual billing) and include inbound & outbound voice, unlimited audio conferences and video meetings, and enterprise-grade reliability.
-The upfront cost is relatively cheaper and competitive.
-Businesses also find better long-term value through reduced downtime, advanced analytics, and scalable infrastructure.
+Nextiva structures its flexible pricing around an advanced feature set.
+Plans start at $15 per user per month (annual billing) and include inbound and outbound voice, unlimited audio conferences, video meetings, and enterprise-grade reliability.

 Nextiva VoIP pricing plans